Chen Fake: What is a form?

 Forms, known as taolu (Chinese: 套路; pinyin: tàolù), are the foundational elements of Chinese martial arts systems.
 Within Chen style tai chi, the renowned master Chen Fake conveyed his knowledge through two primary bare fist forms: the First Form (Yilu, 一路) and the Second Form (Erlu, 二路), also known as the "Cannon Fist" (炮锤).
 Additionally, he imparted forms dedicated to sword and broadsword techniques.

 Following Chen Fake's death, his students developed variations and distinct interpretations of these forms.
 One such variation is the Old Frame (老架), representing the forms he initially taught upon arriving in Beijing.
 Another variation is the New Frame (Xin Jia, 新架). which he promoted later in his career.
 Each subsequent instructor after Chen Fake may present and teach the forms with slight differences, leading to debates regarding their authenticity.
 This proliferation of styles has sparked discussions within the tai chi community, exploring the merits of different tai chi styles and the distinction between Internal and External martial arts.

 Chen Fake did not leave any written material indicating his views on the matter of form.
 Hong Jungshen observed that Chen Fake changed his teaching method over his thirty-year career.
 Hong also noticed that his fellow students such as Chen Zhaoxu, Chen Zhaokui and Feng Zhiqiang all practiced their forms differently from him.
 During Hong's final meeting with Chen Fake in 1957, he raised this issue with his teacher.
 Chen told Hong to disregard the external appearance of the form and instead focus on the idea that any correct tai chi form should be based on the same fundamental principles, with each element serving a purpose.
 According to Chen, the external appearance is not important as long as these two requirements are met.
 In Chen Fake's words: “This set of tai chi does not have one technique which is useless.
 Everything was carefully designed for a purpose.”
 (Note: “这套拳没有一个 动作是空的, 都是有用的”) Hong believed that this principle could be derived from “The Tai Chi Treatise” (太极拳论) by Wang Zongyue (王宗岳).
 This idea is expressed by the phrase: "Although there are myriad variations, there is only one underlying principles" (“虽变化万端, 而理为一贯”).

 Enduring legacy

-Chen Fake and his generation were arguably among the last traditional Chinese martial artists.
-It was due to a series of fortunate coincidences that he had the opportunity to teach his art in the capital of China.
-He attracted and nurtured a group of exceptional students who ensured the preservation and transmission of his knowledge and skills.
-Despite the challenges posed by the Cultural Revolution and the subsequent global spread of the art, this select group, along with their own students, has steadfastly adhered to their master's teachings.
-Their unwavering dedication has laid a solid foundation for a thriving and sustainable Chen-style tai chi community, which can now be found across the world.
-This enduring legacy stands as a testament to Chen Fake's profound impact.
+Chen Fake was part of a generation of traditional Chinese martial artists who continued teaching into the early twentieth century.
+Circumstances led him to teach in the capital of China, where he established a group of students who contributed to the continuation of his method.
+Despite disruptions during the Cultural Revolution and the later international dissemination of his art, his students and subsequent generations maintained the core elements of his instruction.
+Their efforts supported the development of Chen-style tai chi communities in various parts of the world.